fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 ### 6. `whenFetchingRequestIsCalledAgain`

-We still didn't even touch the fetch method so let's test the behaviour next:
+We still didn't even touch the fetch method so let's test that behaviour next:

 We want to get the first result triggered by the subscription to the flow, and then again another loading and result after a call to `fetch`, so the setup would be:
 ```kotlin